rusticbison/goatd-goatease/README.md

 # GoatEase
 A simple interface to send requests to a Monetas *GoatD* client.
-Used to manage digital contracts.
+Used to manage digital contracts on the Monetas demo platform, which only uses play currencies/assets!

 ![goatease](https://cloud.githubusercontent.com/assets/18722686/16189424/92818aae-36da-11e6-89ef-2d8c24df690b.gif)